nickytong/drexplorer/README.md

 drexplorerGUI_2()
 ```

-## User Mannual
+## User Manual
-A [mannual](http://htmlpreview.github.com/?https://github.com/nickytong/drexplorer/blob/master/inst/doc/drexplorer.html) is available.
+A [manual](http://htmlpreview.github.com/?https://github.com/nickytong/drexplorer/blob/master/inst/doc/drexplorer.html) is available.
 This is the same document as shown by typing the following command in R console.

 ```r
 vignette('drexplorer')